emaloney/MBDataEnvironment/README.md

 The four expression types—*string*, *object*, *numeric* and *boolean*—all handle their input and output differently.
 Therefore, an expression evaluated in a *string context* may yield a different result from the same expression evaluated in an *boolean context*.
 Likewise, an expression that's valid in a *numeric context* might not be valid in any other context.

 For example, tokens like `-EQ`, `-LTE`, `-GT`, etc. are only valid in a boolean expression context.
-When encountered outside of a boolean context, the expression engine will treat those values as simple text literals.
+When encountered outside of a boolean context, the expression engine will treat those values as text literals.
 If you've got an expression that's not behaving as you expect, double-check that the expression context is what you assume it is.

 Sometimes, you might want to mix contexts.
 For example, you might want to display a string in a `UILabel` that includes a mathematical calculation.
 Or you might want to display a message that contains some conditional text within it.

 ##### Forcing a Numeric Context

 You can embed a numeric expression within any other expression context using the notation: **`#(`** *numeric expression* **`)`**.

 For example: